slowernews/wisdom-tldr/README.md

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*

+Every person feels loved in a different form.

 ===
 ###On being hired